alex-courtis/arch/README.md

 Update the boot image configuration: `/etc/mkinitcpio.conf`

-If you have an Intel i915 display, add it:
+If you ONLY have an Intel i915 display, add it:

 ```
 MODULES="i915"